-#L 1: -1 : -1 : - 1: 11 0 11 1 1 11 1 MAIN The liquids in this group are highly flammable, potentially CHARACTERISTICS explosive and may be harmful.
+The liquids in this group are highly flammable, potentially explosive and may be harmful.
 They will form a vapour cloud when evaporating.
-EXAMPLES Benzene, Condensate, Hexene, LDF, Motor Spirit, Reformate, Styrene.
-FIRST ACTIONS There will be a fire and explosion hazard in confined spaces; all possible sources of ignition near the spill and vapour plume must be eliminated and kept out of the plume area until the vapour cloud has dispersed.
+Benzene, Condensate, Hexene, LDF, Motor Spirit, Reformate, Styrene.
+There will be a fire and explosion hazard in confined spaces; all possible sources of ignition near the spill and vapour plume must be eliminated and kept out of the plume area until the vapour cloud has dispersed.
 Evacuate all non-essential personnel from the immediate vicinity and downwind of the spill.
 Senior personnel to carry out site assessment and gas level monitoring; designate a safe area.
 No personnel to approach downwind of plume without breathing apparatus.
 It is advisable to call the Fire Services / Fire Brigade for large spills of these flammable substances.
-PERSONNAL Overalls, gloves, safety boots, safety spectacles/goggles, Self- PROTECTIVE contained breathing apparatus, lifejackets.
-EQUIPMENT contained breading apparatus, incluences.
-SECOND ACTIONS If safe to do so, attempt to contain the spill within the main SECOND ACTIONS dock area by booming off area to Grange Dock.
-No attempt should be made to spray the spill with dispersant or to recover hydrocarbons; the spill should be left to dissipate FOUTDMENT 1
+Overalls, gloves, safety boots, safety spectacles/goggles, Self- contained breathing apparatus, lifejackets.
+EQUIPMENT contained breading apparatus, inejackets.
+If safe to do so, attempt to contain the spill within the main dock area by booming off area to Grange Dock.
+No attempt should be made to spray the spill with dispersant or to recover hydrocarbons; the spill should be left to dissipate naturally.
+Booms, Vacuum tanker, skimmer, absorbents, waste disposal drums.
+Low Flashpoint products will evaporate off very quickly; leave spill to evaporate under controlled conditions until gas monitoring indicates that it is safe to re-enter area.
+Once it is safe to re-enter the area, attempt to corral residue into one area by booming, using absorbent boom or traditional booms.
+This will increase oil thickness for skimming.
+Direct hydrocarbons to appropriate area of main docks depending on wind direction.
+If there is little wind, direct hydrocarbons to area easiest access for equipment and manpower.
+Recover residual heavy ends using vacuum tanker and appropriate vacuum skimmer head.
+If vacuum tanker is unavailable use AIR DRIVEN pumps, skim and pump to temporary storage in 205 litre drums, fastanks or similar.
+Absorbents may be used to recover thinly spread or patches of chemicals/ hydrocarbons.

-ALL SPILLS

-l

-l

-l

-l

-temporary storage in 205 litre drums, fastanks or similar.

-l Absorbents may be used to recover thinly spread or patches of

-chemicals/ hydrocarbons.

-EQUIPMENT REQUIRED CLEAN UP RESPONSE: ALL SPILLS Absorbents may be used to recover thinly spread or patches of